kenneth-alt/kenneth-alt/README.md

 - 🌱 I’m currently learning React Native, Flask.
 - 👯 I’m looking to collaborate on DevOps Projects.
 - 💬 Ask me about DevOps, Infrastructure, Automation and Monitoring.
-- ⚡ Fun fact: I dream about flying a jet, I could explain to you how jet engines work, like a 5 years old.
+- ⚡ Fun fact: I dream about flying a jet, I could explain to you how control surfaces work, like a 5 years old.

 ## Top Technologies